Azure-Samples/streaming-at-scale/eventhubs-dataexplorer/README.md

 products:
   - azure
   - azure-container-instances
-  - azure-cosmos-db
-  - azure-databricks
+  - azure-data-explorer
   - azure-event-hubs
 statusNotificationTargets:
   - algattik@microsoft.com
 ---

-# Streaming at Scale with Azure Event Hubs, Databricks and Cosmos DB
+# Streaming at Scale with Azure Event Hubs and Azure Data Explorer

-This sample uses Cosmos DB as database to store JSON data
+This sample uses Azure Data Explorer as database to store JSON data.

 The provided scripts will create an end-to-end solution complete with load test client.